How to Fill Out Bankruptcy Schedule H: Your Codebtors

 How to Complete Schedule H

-But keep in mind that if you are married and filing a joint bankruptcy with your spouse, you don’t need to list your spouse on Schedule H.
+Next, you’ll list the current name and address of any spouse (or former spouse) that you’ve lived with in a community property state or territory eight years prior to filing for bankruptcy.
+Keep in mind that if you are married and filing a joint bankruptcy with your spouse, you don’t need to list your spouse on Schedule H.

 For more information on whether it makes sense to file for bankruptcy individually or jointly with your spouse, see Bankruptcy for Married Couples: Filing Options.

 To fill out the remaining part of Schedule H, you’ll provide the name and address of each codebtor and tell the court whether you listed your mutual creditor in Schedule D, Schedule E/F, or Schedule G by checking the appropriate box.